Lessons for Beginners & Improvers

 Day & Time: Tuesdays 7:30 – 9:30pm

-Dates in Fall (10 weeks): Tuesdays Sept 23 – Nov 25.
+Dates in Fall 2026 (10 weeks): Tuesdays Sept 29 – Dec 1

-Dates in Winter (10 weeks): Tuesdays Jan 13 – March 24.
-No class on Feb 17.
+Dates in Winter 2027 (10 weeks): Tuesdays Jan 5 – March 16.
+No class on Feb 9 (Shrove Tuesday)

 Location: Upper Hall, St Barnabas on the Danforth Anglican Church, 361 Danforth Avenue, M4K 1P1

 Beginner dancers learn five basic steps of Scottish country dance and a variety of formations.
-These elements are combined in simple dances that incorporate steps and formations taught.
+These elements are combined in simple fun dances that incorporate steps and formations taught.

 How to find the class: Walking along Hampton Ave (East side) pass the building; open playground gate and cross playground; straight ahead thru black arched door; at top of stairs enter the upper hall

-Day & Time (time has been changed!): Tuesdays 7:00 – 9:00pm (first ½ hour will be step practice in the Upper Hall)
+Day & Time: Tuesdays 7:00 – 9:00pm (first ½ hour will be step practice in the Upper Hall)

-Dates in Fall (10 weeks): Tuesdays Sept 23 – Nov 25.
+Dates in Fall 2026 (10 weeks): Tuesdays Sept 29 to Dec 1

-Dates in Winter (10 weeks): Tuesdays Jan 13 – March 24.
-No class on Feb 17.
+Dates in Winter 2027 (10 weeks): Tuesdays Jan 5 – March 16.
+No class on Feb 9 (Shrove Tuesday).

 Location: Reception Room, St Barnabas on the Danforth Anglican Church, 361 Danforth Avenue, M4K 1P1